Online Mental Health and Trauma Concentration

 Micro- and Macro-level Perspectives in Mental Health and Trauma

-In the Mental Health and Trauma concentration, you will have the opportunity to choose courses that focus on the goal of promoting social justice to communities impacted by mental illness and trauma at both micro and macro levels.
+Choose courses that focus on the goal of promoting social justice to communities impacted by mental illness and trauma at both micro and macro levels.
 Our micro-level courses focus on helping affected populations through one-on-one guidance and support, while macro-level courses seek to understand the systemic causes for these public health concerns and develop interventions that address them.

 Micro-level Course Spotlight: